Rhacodactylus leachianus: Biology

 R. leachianus is an arboreal species; it is primarily nocturnal and remains hidden in tree hollows during the day. it has a diet that includes insects, spiders, small vertebrates, fruit, nectar, and sap.
 The most common component of R. leachianus diet consists of the fruit from Cassine curtipendula, a small fruit with a large seed that is often seen in fecal matter.
 It is speculated that the elongated snouts of mainland locality R. leachianus suggest a diet model that contains more vertebrate and insect matter than their insular locality counter-parts.
 Records of cannibalism among R. leachianus have been recorded, but this phenomenon could be attributed to territorial defense.
 These giant geckos can climb vertically up glass surfaces.
 This is due to adhesive pads on their feet called lamellae, which are made up of tiny hairs which increase friction force when applied to surfaces.
-R. Leachianus also possess large claws that aid in climbing as well.
+R. leachianus also possess large claws that aid in climbing.
 R. leachianus are capable of dropping their tail, a self-amputation process known as autotomy.
 Unlike Correlophus cilliatus, R. leachianus are capable of tail regeneration through a process known as epimorphosis.
 Males and females of R. leachianus display differentiating morphological characteristics known as sexual dimorphism.
 Male R. leachianus display a hemipenal bulge at the base of the tail, whereas females do not have this bulge.
 R. leachianus is observed to have temperature dependent sex determination.
-In captivity, eggs with a sustained incubated at 85 °F will often result in male offspring, and eggs that have a sustained incubation temperature of 72 F will result in female offspring.
+In captivity, eggs with a sustained incubated at 85 F will often result in male offspring, and eggs that have a sustained incubation temperature of 72 F will result in female offspring.